 Since then, Central Health has engaged thousands of residents in the planning process and solicited feedback using a variety of tools, including community forums, neighborhood and stakeholder meetings, surveys, and online updates via a website and e-newsletter.

-The feedback and discussions that came from the community engagement efforts have helped shape and guide the planning process and proposed site plan.
+Community feedback from public engagement efforts has helped shape and will continue to guide the planning process and proposed site plan.
 Below are five key themes that emerged from the community conversations and surveys.

 - Community members are largely in favor of the project and feel that the creation of the Dell Medical School at The University of Texas at Austin and the adjoining Dell Seton Medical Center and teaching hospital will bring benefit to the community.